alemxral/api-fenlei/README.md

 ![Demo](demo.gif)

 A simple Flask REST API for image classification using a pre-trained MobileNetV2 model (TensorFlow/Keras).
 It includes a modern web interface, batch image processing, and solid error handling.
-You can run it on Replit, locally, Docker, or Railway.
+You can run it on a web hosting, locally, Docker, or Railway.

 ---